-b Estimate the total within the stated distance (e.g. the total within 350 m and not the number between 200 and 350 m), noting that only the highest level of area sensitivity from the table needs to be considered.
+^b Estimate the total within the stated distance (e.g. the total within 350 m and not the number between 200 and 350 m), noting that only the highest level of area sensitivity from the table needs to be considered.
 For example, if there are 7 high sensitivity receptors <20 m of the source and 95 high sensitivity receptors between 20 and 50 m, then the total of number of receptors <50 m is 102.
-If the annual mean $PM{10}$ concentration is 29 μg/m, the sensitivity of the area would be high.
+If the annual mean PM10 concentration is 29 μ g/m3, the sensitivity of the area would be high.

-c Most straightforwardly taken from the national background maps, but should also take account of local sources.
-The values are based on 32 $\mu$ g/m being the annual mean concentration at which an exceedence of the 24-hour objective is likely in England, Walesand Northern Ireland.
-In Scotland there is an annual mean objective of 18 $\mu$ g/m.
+$^{^{\}rm c}$ Most straightforwardly taken from the national background maps, but should also take account of local sources.
+The values are based on 32 $\mu g/m^3$

-d In the case of high sensitivity receptors with high occupancy (such as schools or hospitals) approximate the number of people likely to be present.
+^d In the case of high sensitivity receptors with high occupancy (such as schools or hospitals) approximate the number of people likely to be present.
 In the case of residential dwellings, just include the number of properties.

-e For trackout, the distances should be measured from the side of the roads used by construction traffic.
-Without sitespecific mitigation, trackout may occur from roads up to 500 m from large sites, 200 m from medium sites and 50 m from small sites, as measured from the site exit.
+^e For trackout, the distances should be measured from the side of the roads used by construction traffic.
+Without site-specific mitigation, trackout may occur from roads up to 500 m from large sites, 200 m from medium sites and 50 m from small sites, as measured from the site exit.
 The impact declines with distance from the site, and it is only necessary to consider trackout impacts up to 50 m from the edge of the road.

-Table 4: Sensitivity of the Area to Ecological Impacts a b
+Table 4: Sensitivity of the Area to Ecological Impacts ab

-Receptor Sensitivity Distance from the Source (m) c
+Distance from the Source (m) ^c

-<20 ‹50
+Receptor Sensitivity <20 <50

-High High Medium
+High Medium Medium

 Medium Medium Low

 Low Low Low

-a The sensitivity of the area should be derived for each of the four activities: demolition, construction, earthworks and trackout and for each designated site.
+^a The sensitivity of the area should be derived for each of the four activities: demolition, construction, earthworks and trackout and for each designated site.
 See STEP 2B, Box 8 and Box 9.